 In other circumstances, the c-section needs to take place as soon as possible because an unexpected problem has arisen and your baby needs to be born urgently.
 If this happens, you’ll probably go into surgery within half an hour of the decision being made.

-It’s worth thinking about what you’d like to happen if you do end up having a c-section.
+More than one in ten women have unplanned c-sections, so it’s worth thinking about what you’d like to happen if you do end up having a caesarean section birth.
 Discuss it with your midwife in advance and include this information when you’re writing your birth plan.

-“I was induced at 12 days overdue, but after several days I’d only reached six cm dilation and was whisked down the corridor for an emergency c-section.
-My healthy baby boy was born just fine though and I made a speedy recovery so all was well.”
+“I was induced at 12 days overdue, but after several days I’d only reached 6cm dilation and was whisked down the corridor for an emergency c-section.
+My healthy baby boy was born just fine and I made a speedy recovery, so all was well.”